Why do airlines burn money every day? What they can learn from Formula 1 racing teams

 Numerous attempts have been made to explain the reasons for these systemic failures and, deep down, they all have something in common: the way airlines interact with the randomness of their operations does not correspond to what strategists and decision makers expect.

 The disconnect between strategy and operations has become the main (still unrecognized) cause of growing operational disruptions, work inefficiencies, uncontrollable rise in costs and passenger dissatisfaction.
-Flight disruptions are still considered as purely operational issue, despite the fact that the majority of their underlying causes have strategic and cross-functional origins, invisibly shaping the quality of day-to-day operational decisions.
+Flight disruptions are still viewed purely as an operational issue, despite the fact that the majority of their underlying causes have strategic and cross-functional origins, invisibly shaping the quality of day-to-day operational decisions.

-This means that, for example, every time an airline decides to expand its operation to congested airports, increase aircraft utilization by reducing schedule buffers or shorten the turn-around times, it puts lots of additional pressure on operations control centre.
+This means that, for example, every time an airline decides to expand its operation to congested airports, increase aircraft utilization by reducing schedule buffers (and productivity) and shortening already tight turn-around times, it puts lots of additional pressure on operations control centre.
 This risks an exponential increase in changes to planned schedule, with all of the (unreported) consequences this can have on overall results.

 As things stand, operations control centres are not adequately equipped to cope with high influx of changes that make their work even more complex, exceeding human capacities to handle them.
-Outdated technologies restrict the scope and speed of this process making improvements hard, perhaps impossible to achieve.
+Outdated technologies restrict the scope and speed of this process making improvements hard, and often impossible to achieve.

 Most airlines have become too slow to respond and adapt, and this needs to change.
 And change includes adjustments where the interplay between human abilities to cope with complexity, and benefits offered by new technology are recognized and skilfully managed.
 How can this be achieved?